-The next Assessment Matters conference is scheduled for April 27-28, 2023.
-It is hoped the conference will use a hybrid methodology with online and face-to-face offerings.
+The next Assessment Matters conference is scheduled for spring 2023.
+It is hoped the

 Assessment by Design (ABD) is the Office of Assessment, Evaluation, and Institutional Outcomes' flagship workshop.
 This workshop guides both internal and external participants through the Cycle of Assessment with a goal of developing an assessment plan for the upcoming academic year.
 It also helps the participant understand assessing students is not what improves student